Skip to main content

 Account level versus campaign level

-Hero Marketer attaches extensions at the campaign level by default, so each campaign's extension set is independent.
-If you want account level extensions, attach them in Google Ads directly.
+Hero Marketer attaches extensions to each campaign by default, so each campaign's extension set is independent.
+For extensions that should run across the account, attach them in Google Ads directly.

 Skipping extensions

-The campaign will run without any extensions other than sitelinks.
-Skipping is fine, especially for first campaigns.
-You can revisit later once you know what's working.
+A campaign runs without any extensions beyond sitelinks.
+Skipping callouts, snippets, and prices is fine, especially for first campaigns, and you can revisit them later once you know what's working.

 Next